USC Trojans football statistical leaders

-These lists are updated through the end of the 2023 season.
+These lists are updated through Week 4 of the 2026 season.
+Active players are listed in bold.
 Recent USC Football Media Guides do not include full top 10 lists for single-game records.
 However, the 2003 version of the media guide included long lists of top individual single-game performances, and box scores from more recent games are readily available, so the lists are easily derived.